Penske Media Corporation: 2003–2011: Founding and early years of Penske Media

 Penske Media Corporation was founded by Jay Penske in 2003.
 It began as an affinity marketing and internet services company called Velocity Services, Inc. The company acquired the Mail.com domain and was renamed to the Mail.com Media Corporation (MMC).
 By 2008, the company owned digital entertainment properties like OnCars.com, Hollywood Life, Movieline, and MailTimes in addition to operating the Mail.com portal and email service.
-In mid-2008, the company received a $35 million growth equity round of financing from a leading private equity fund.
+In mid-2008, the company received a $35 million growth equity round of financing from Quadrangle Capital Partners, a leading private equity fund.

 In early 2009, the company announced the purchase of Deadline Hollywood Daily (now known as Deadline.com).
 The website had previously been operated by publisher LA Weekly.

 In February 2010, MMC finalized and announced a joint venture with Zee TV for the creation of the new India.com web portal and seven other portals, to compete with other major web portals.

 In April 2010, MMC purchased Jonathan Geller's Boy Genius Report (BGR), a tech and gadget blog, for an undisclosed amount of money.
 MMC moved the blog to a new URL (BGR.com) and also introduced a broader spectrum of technology coverage.
 Geller remained the website's Editor in Chief after the sale.

 In September 2010, the Mail.com email and portal service was sold to United Internet.
 MMC remained the primary content provider for Mail.com, but the email service itself was operated by United Internet and its GMX email platform.